 These micro-stations were once rather romantically referred to as pirate radio stations, and there is a kernel of truth in that label.

-In keeping with the rebel ethos of the 1960s and 1970s, pirate radio station operators enjoyed tweaking the nose of authority with their countercultural messages, subversive music, and by flaunting their illegal status with impunity.
+In keeping with the rebel ethos of the 1960s and 1970s, pirate radio station operators enjoyed tweaking the nose of authority with their countercultural messages, subversive music, and flaunting their illegal status with impunity.

-But what really seems to have bothered the establishment is that the pirate radio operators were incredibly popular – in the UK, in some cases they even rivaled the popularity of the official programming of the BBC.
+But what really seems to have bothered the establishment is that the pirate radio operators were incredibly popular.
+In the UK, in some cases, they even rivaled the popularity of the official programming of the BBC.

 An early start-up station in the UK in the 1960s, Radio Caroline, commanded an audience a third the size of the audience that tuned in to the BBC’s official “Light Programme.”